WordPress/gutenberg/docs/design/block-design.md

 ## Best Practices

+### The primary interface for a block is the content area of the block
+Since the block itself represents what will actually appear on the site, interaction here hews closest to the principle of direct manipulation and will be most intuitive to the user.
+This should be thought of as the primary interface for adding and manipulating content and adjusting how it is displayed.
+There are two ways of interacting here:

+1. The placeholder content in the content area of the block can be thought of as a guide or interface for users to follow a set of instructions or “fill in the blanks”.
+For example, a block that embeds content from a 3rd-party service might contain controls for signing in to that service in the placeholder.
+2. After the user has added content, selecting the block can reveal additional controls to adjust or edit that content.
+For example, a signup block might reveal a control for hiding/showing subscriber count.
+However, this should be done in minimal ways, so as to avoid dramatically changing the size and display of a block when a user selects it (this could be disorienting or annoying).

+### The block toolbar is a secondary place for required options & controls
+Basic block settings won’t always make sense in the context of the placeholder / content UI.
+As a secondary option, options that are critical to the functionality of a block can live in the block toolbar.
+The block toolbar is still highly contextual and visible on all screen sizes.
+One notable constraint with the block toolbar is that it is icon-based UI, so any controls that live in the block toolbar need to be ones that can effectively be communicated via an icon or icon group.

+### The block sidebar should only be used for advanced, tertiary controls.
+The sidebar is not visible by default on a small / mobile screen, and may also be collapsed in a desktop view.
+Therefore, it should not be relied on for anything that is necessary for the basic operation of the block.
+Pick good defaults, make important actions available in the block toolbar, and think of the sidebar as something that only power users may discover.
+In addition, use sections and headers in the block sidebar if there are more than a handful of options, in order to allow users to easily scan and understand the options available.

+## Do's and Don'ts

 ### Blocks

 A block should have a straightforward, short name so users can easily find it in the Block Library.
 A block named "YouTube" is easy to find and understand.
 The same block, named "Embedded Video (YouTube)", would be less clear and harder to find in the Block Library.